heynemann/ion-web/docs/source/index.rst

 This template will render "Hello World args" as the result of the template processing.

 This should be enough to entice you to check the rest of our docs.
+A complete sample, that includes models and templates in more depth, can be found in the quickstart page.

 Follow the Table of Contents below: